shanyuhai123/vuepress-plugin-auto-sidebar/packages/vuepress-docs-gh-pages/docs/features/markdown-file-config.md

 ## Overview

-In order to avoid confict with other [Front Matter](https://vuepress.vuejs.org/guide/frontmatter.html#alternative-frontmatter-formats), some of the following Front Matter will start with `auto`.
+In order to avoid conflict with other [Front Matter](https://vuepress.vuejs.org/guide/frontmatter.html#alternative-frontmatter-formats), some of the following Front Matter will start with `auto`.

 ## autoPrev/autoNext